Studio Projects: Land and Sky

 Students should plan to commit at least 40 hours a week to program work and the studio learning community.
 Dedicated students will advance their art-making and writing skills, build a strong portfolio of personal work, and develop a fuller understanding of landscape in contemporary art and cultural contexts, and in their own work.

-visual arts and design, architecture, landscape architecture, and environmental studies.
+This offering will prepare you for careers and advanced study in: visual arts and design, architecture, landscape architecture, and environmental studies.